NDIS support budgets: the basics

 - Improved living arrangements – this is funding to help your child find and maintain an appropriate place to live when they’re ready to live independently of you.

 - Increased social and community participation – this is funding to increase your child’s skills so your child can take part in community, social and recreational activities.
-This category might also cover support for you – for example, to help you learn to guide your child’s behaviour in social situations.

 - Finding and keeping a job – this is funding for training and other support to help your older child find and keep a job.